platformio/platformio-docs/projectconf/section_env_debug.rst

 ``debug_load_mode``
 ^^^^^^^^^^^^^^^^^^^

-Allows to control when PlatformIO should load debugging firmware to the end target.
+Allows one to control when PlatformIO should load debugging firmware to the end target.
 Possible options:

 * ``always`` - load for the each debugging session, **default**